-The Light Rail Subareas Parking Study was discussed with the Council in October 2019.
+The Light Rail Subareas Parking Study was discussed with the Council in October 2019 and is available at the following link: October 28, 2019 staff report on Discussion of the Light Rail Station Subareas Parking Study.
 During this discussion, the Council identified some important near-term action steps to ready the City for an increased role in parking demand management.
 Specifically, the study showed that parking violation citations have been rising for the last several years and that the start of light rail service and redevelopment is likely to result in the continued uptick in parking violations, further straining the General Fund given the cost incurred by the City for King County to process tickets at the current monetary penalty rate.
 In addition, parking enforcement activities currently compete with higher priorities for limited existing police resources; there is recognition that violations are sometimes left unaddressed as a result.

-In consideration of this, the City Council supported the recommendation to develop Cityspecific monetary penalties in order to recover the cost of processing parking violations and to offset the cost for new dedicated parking enforcement resources needed to address existing and increased future parking enforcement activities.
+In consideration of this, the Council supported the recommendation to develop City-specific monetary penalties in order to recover the cost of processing parking violations and to offset the cost for new dedicated parking enforcement resources needed to address existing and increased future parking enforcement activities.
 If the proposed penalty amendment is adopted, staff intends to present information on a part-time dedicated parking enforcement position during the 2023/2024 biennial budget process.
 This position will help the City to respond to parking demand management and safety related challenges, and better prepares the City to efficiently provide services in response to an increased role in parking demand management, particularly within the Light Rail Subareas.